Lugdunum3D/Lugdunum/doc/guidelines.md

 Avoid preprocessor macros, prefer `constexpr` values, inline functions, or even lambdas.

 X macros are a special case and are not as much discouraged, but do weigh the advantages of the code lightness versus the readability disadvantage induced by X macros.
-X macros are very hard to read for inexperienced programmers, can quickly become too complicated and can really hurt the maintanability of the codebase.
+X macros are very hard to read for inexperienced programmers, can quickly become too complicated and can really hurt the maintainability of the codebase.
 Be smart, and keep them simple!

 ## 0 and nullptr/NULL